 - The IB Coordinators from the five CBE IB schools will send to TCA their students’ marks the following September for proof of refund.

-- (NEW) If a student has received any Chinese 10, 20, or 30 level credits through a course challenge or course completion at another school, they do not qualify for an IB tuition rebate.
+- If a student has received any Chinese 10, 20, or 30 level credits through a course challenge or course completion at another school, they do not qualify for the TCA IB Chinese Scholarship.

-- For CBE IB students only, upon successful completion of the Chinese IB courses and passing the Chinese IB exam, a partial amount of tuition fee per IB course per year will be refunded to each student.
+- For CBE IB students only, upon successful completion of the Chinese IB courses and passing the Chinese IB exam, the student may apply for the TCA IB Chinese Scholarship.
 Students must submit their tuition receipts and Chinese IB mark to TCA for refund in the same calendar year as the IB exam.
 There will be NO refunds after that calendar year.

 - The extended essay (EE) is one component of the International Baccalaureate (IB) Program.
 It is required for full IB student candidates.
 The EE is an independent, self-directed piece of research, finishing with a 4,000-word paper in Grade 12.
 Our teacher supervisor will assist you through this process.